ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 This Worker funds a **not to exceed** budget for incubation, collaboration, development and defense of the ideas, engagements and implementations required to advance the BitShares project.
-Individuals supported by funds from the budget occupy a defined set of [Core Team Roles](TODO:) at specific rate valuations.
+Individuals supported by funds from the budget occupy a defined set of Core Team Roles at specific rate valuations as found in _Table 2._ below.

-BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and owned by `"committee-account"` using the Budget Worker Model [5] which provide:
+BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and owned by `"committee-account"` using the Budget Worker Model [1] which provide:

-* Transparent accounting provided by the BitShares Blockchain Foundation [6]
+* Transparent accounting provided by the BitShares Blockchain Foundation [2]
 * Invoice review, approval and remittance within 5 business days
 * Compensation remitted in a viable SmartCoin (i.e. bitCNY), effort based in Chinese Renminbi
 * All accumulated and unallocated BTS returned to the Reserve Pool at the conclusion of the Worker